segmentio/segment-docs/src/connections/destinations/catalog/quantcast/index.md

 ## Getting Started

 We have both web and mobile destinations with Quantcast.
 The two integrations are outlined below.
-Our Quantcast destination code is also open source on Github.
+Our Quantcast destination code is also open source on GitHub.
 Feel free to check it out: [analytics-ios-integration-quantcast](https://github.com/segment-integrations/analytics-ios-integration-quantcast), [analytics.js-integration-quantcast](https://github.com/segment-integrations/analytics.js-integration-quantcast).

 ## Web Destination
 When you toggle on Quantcast for a website in Segment, this is what happens: